ganbadrakh/linux/README.md

 ## Search in filenames
-# Search in filenames in all subdirectories
+# Search in file names and directory names in all subdirectories
+find . -name 'needle'

+# Search in file names only
-find . -type d -name 'needle'
+find . -type f -name 'needle'
 ```

 More examples: